hyperads/ios-sdk/docs/_segments.md

-#  User's segmentation events
+#  User segmentation events

-With sending in-app events triggered by your users you can improve your monetization and get higher earnings.

-Our platform automatically build audiences using your in-app data (provided by your events) and assigns high performing campaigns individually to each segment.

-Also our advertisers and mediabuying department make higher bids for more engaged users.
+Custom ad targeting results in increazing your monetization values and obtaining maximum value from every user.
+HyperADX provides user segmentation feature by processing in-app events triggered by the users.
+Based on the user segmentation events HyperADX automatically builds audiences and assigns high performing campaigns individually to each segment.
+Besides our advertisers and media buying department encourage the most engaged users by making higher bids for them.

 You can send the events very easy.
 Just call the method `sendEvent(type: HADEventType)` from HADEvent class.